 What type of cancer you have, as well as your age, will have some bearing on your stage.

 Here’s what each stage of thyroid cancer means, grouped by types:

 Papillary or Follicular Thyroid Cancer -- Patients Under Age 55

 - Stage I -- The tumor can be any size.
 It may have spread to nearby tissues or nearby lymph nodes.
 But it hasn’t spread to other parts of the body.

 - Stage II -- The tumor is any size.
 Cancer may have spread to your lymph nodes.
 It also has spread to other parts of your body, like your lungs or bones.

 - Stage I -- You only have cancer in your thyroid.
-The tumor is 2 centimeters (about the size of a nickel) or smaller.
+The tumor is 2 centimeters (about the size of a nickel) or smaller and hasn't spread.

 - Stage II -- You only have cancer in your thyroid.
-The tumor is more than 2 centimeters but less than 4 centimeters.
+The tumor is any sizer but is nowhere else in your body.

-- Stage III --The tumor is larger than 4 centimeters and has spread to tissues near your thyroid, or it’s smaller and has reached your nearby lymph nodes.
+- Stage III --The tumor is any size and has spread to tissues near your thyroid, or it’s smaller and has reached your nearby lymph nodes.

 Papillary and Follicular Thyroid Cancer, Stage IV